come to the realization that you're trans and you might be thinking,

 different from ours.
 If there are no support groups in your area you

 ties into the preceding support groups.
 Transition can sometimes

 be difficult and lonely.
-Having a support network of friends and
+Having a network of supportive friends

 and your partner is unaccepting, or you're having family problems.

 Women are generally more accepting and easier to approach.
 Finding

 course, if your current friends accept the new you they

 become your support network.
 You'll find out who your real

 friends are by coming out!
 Trans-friendly bars or night clubs

 are another source for finding supportive friends (be careful